 What if a bond WAS set at First Appearance but it is too high?

 If your loved one had First Appearance in Okaloosa County and the bond was set too high, the next step is to file a Motion to Reduce Bond.
 Just like with a Motion to Set Bond, call me as soon as possible to get this process started because it can take a couple of weeks to get on the Judge’s docket for the Motion to Reduce Bond.

 Need help getting a loved one out of the Okaloosa County Jail?

 If someone you care about is in the Okaloosa County jail, Flaherty Defense Firm can help.
-Give us a call 24/7 at (850) 243-6097.
-We will look into their current bond status and talk with you about whether to file a Motion to Set Bond or a Motion to Reduce Bond.
-Either way, we’ll be glad to give you some answers.
+Give me a call 24/7 at (850) 243-6097.
+I will look into their current bond status and talk with you about whether to file a Motion to Set Bond or a Motion to Reduce Bond.
+Either way, I’ll be glad to give you some answers.